telerik/ajax-docs/controls/grid/functionality/paging/changing-the-default-pager/accessing-the-elements-of-advanced-type-pager.md

 ---
 title: Accessing the Elements of Advanced Type Pager
-page_title: Accessing the Elements of Advanced Type Pager | UI for ASP.NET AJAX Documentation
+page_title: Accessing the Elements of Advanced Type Pager | RadGrid for ASP.NET AJAX Documentation
 description: Accessing the Elements of Advanced Type Pager
 slug: grid/functionality/paging/changing-the-default-pager/accessing-the-elements-of-advanced-type-pager
 tags: accessing,the,elements,of,advanced,type,pager